northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 rsync -av /scratch/<username>/source_folder /home/<username>/destination_folder
 :::

-where we are transfering the data from `source_folder` to the `destination_folder`.
+where we are transferring the data from `source_folder` to the `destination_folder`.

 ::::
 ::::{tab-item} SSHFS

-If you want to use `sshfs`, you will need to use it with the dedicated transfer node `xfer.discovery.neu.edu`.
+If you want to use `sshfs`, use it with the dedicated transfer node `xfer.discovery.neu.edu`.
 It will not work on the login or compute nodes.
 On a Mac, you will also have to install macFUSE and sshfs (please refer to [macFUSE]) to use the `sshfs` command.

 Use this syntax to perform file transfers with `sshfs`: